A U.S. Coast Guard Member Looking at A Boat

 Financial Benefits

 As a member of the Coast Guard Reserve, you receive monthly pay for drill weekends.
 For instance, a petty officer second class with four years of service earns approximately $397.08 per month for each drill weekend.
-When activated for full-time service, you are eligible for full pay and allowances, including basic allowance for housing.

 You also benefit from signing bonuses and special pays depending on your role and expertise within the Coast Guard Reserve.